ahmet2mir/exabgpctl/docs/getting-started.rst

 Output format
 -------------

-You could choose which output format you wan't, by defaukt it will be `json`
+You could choose which output format you wan't, by default it will be `json`

 .. code-block:: console